-Wednesday of the Twenty-Eighth Week of Ordinary Time
+Wednesday of the 28th Week in Ordinary Time

 Where in all of this does our treasure lie?

-Thursday of the Twenty-Eighth Week of Ordinary Time
+Thursday of the 28th Week in Ordinary Time

 Rejecting God is another theme found in the Scriptures that ties in directly with doing things our own way and misconstruing our priorities that we have been talking about all this week.
 The rejection of God is nothing other than choosing our own way and setting our own priorities, what is important to me.